artworked-de/django-galera/README.rst

-                'failover_enable': True,  # enable transparent failover with transaction replay 'failover_history_limit': 10000,  # disable replay for transactions reaching this limit (saves memory) 'optimistic_transactions': True,  # enable optimistic transaction execution on secondary node 'wsrep_sync_after_write': True,  # explicitly wait until writes from primary have been applied before reading from secondary
+                'failover_enable': True,  # enable transparent failover with transaction replay 'failover_history_limit': 10000,  # disable replay for transactions reaching this limit (saves memory) 'optimistic_transactions': True,  # enable optimistic transaction execution on secondary node 'reconnect_wait_time': 5.0,  # wait time before connecting to a new node after the current one failed 'wsrep_sync_after_write': True,  # explicitly wait until writes from primary have been applied before reading from secondary
                 'wsrep_sync_use_gtid': False,  # use WSREP_SYNC_UPTO_GTID for syncing secondary node (currently not recommended because of drifting GTIDs)
                 # options are also attributes of django.db.connection and can be changed on the fly for the current connection